Conostigmus: Species

+Biology

 Though it is the second largest genus within Megaspilidae, little is known about its life history.
-A few species are known to be ectoparasitoids, though it is likely that the genus also contains endoparasitoids as well, since the sister genus Dendrocerus contains both life strategies.
-It is likely that Conostigmus contains hyperparasitoids as well.
+A few species are known to be ectoparasitoids however it is likely that the genus also contains endoparasitoid wasps as well since the sister genus Dendrocerus contains both life strategies.
+It is also likely that Conostigmus contains hyperparasitoids as well.

+Fossil Specimens

+A species of Conostigmus has been identified from Eocene Baltic amber.